theforeman/puppet-foreman/README.md

 The latest release (git tag, Puppet Forge) should support current and the previous stable release.

-### Foreman 1.11 compatibility notes
+### Foreman version compatibility notes

-* `foreman::compute::openstack` and `foreman::compute::rackspace` need
-  `package => 'foreman-compute'` on Foreman 1.11 or older, as the package has been split up in newer versions.
+For Foreman 1.11 or older, please use the 5.x release series of this module.

-### Foreman 1.8/1.9 compatibility notes

-On EL or Amazon, set:

-    passenger_ruby         => '/usr/bin/ruby193-ruby',
-    passenger_ruby_package => 'ruby193-rubygem-passenger-native',
-    plugin_prefix          => 'ruby193-rubygem-foreman_',

-If using `foreman::plugin::ovirt_provision`, puppetdb or tasks, also set the `package` parameter as appropriate to:

-    ruby193-rubygem-foreman-tasks
-    ruby193-rubygem-ovirt_provision_plugin
-    ruby193-rubygem-puppetdb_foreman

-### Foreman 1.7 compatibility notes

-* set `apipie_task => 'apipie:cache'` as Foreman 1.7 packages didn't have
-  precompiled API docs
-* `foreman::compute::ec2` needs `package => 'foreman-compute'` on Foreman 1.7,
-  as the package has been renamed in newer versions.

 ## Types and providers